petergeoghegan/amcheck/README.md

                   | pg_amop_fam_strat_index         |        5
 ```

-This example shows a session that performs verification of every catalog index
+This example shows a session that performs verification of catalog indexes.
-in the database.
-Details of just the 10 largest indexes verified are
-displayed.
-Since no error is raised, all indexes tested appear to be logically
+Since no error is raised, all indexes tested appear to be logically consistent.
-consistent.
-Naturally, this query could easily be changed to call
+Naturally, this query could easily be changed to call `bt_index_check` for
-`bt_index_check` for every index in the database where verification is
+every index in the database where verification is supported.
+An
-supported.
-An `AccessShareLock` is acquired on the target index by
+`AccessShareLock` is acquired on the target index by `bt_index_check`.
+This
-`bt_index_check`.
-This lock mode is the same lock mode acquired on relations
+lock mode is the same lock mode acquired on relations by simple `SELECT`
-by simple `SELECT` statements.
+statements.

 `bt_index_check` does not verify invariants that span child/parent
 relationships, nor does it verify that the target index is consistent with its